heterodb/pg-strom/docker/README.md

 nvidia-smi -l 1
 ```

-Next, run a bunch of queries in succession, and you can just run the example `SELECT` from above.
+Next, run `SELECT` rapidly in succession, and you can just run the example `SELECT` from above.

 Every 1 second you will see outputs from `nvidia-smi`, and some of the outputs will show a `SELECT` command running at that exact moment.
 Not all of them will show this.
 See the last row here in this output as you can see the `SELECT` in the 6th column.